Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

     Stick with your chosen algorithm unless you can afford to full-refresh, and you still have access to source data.
 Changing between hashing configurations when data has already been loaded will require a full-refresh of your models in order to re-calculate all hashes.
+In production, migration is possible but more complex and must be handled with care.

 ### Configuring hash strings